Hardware

 To run Stable Diffusion locally, the hardware demands vary significantly based on your expected output.
 If you try to run it on a standard setup, you’ll likely face "Out of Memory" (OOM) errors.

-There are plenty of “ifs” regarding the bare minimum for generating images with Stable Diffusion.
-The general consensus is:
+There are plenty of ifs regarding the bare minimum specs for image generation with Stable Diffusion.
+There is broad agreement around these minimum system requirements:

 <ul><li><strong>OS:</strong> Windows 10/11, macOS, or Linux.</li><li><strong>GPU:</strong> NVIDIA (Recommended).
 Some AMD and Intel GPUs may work with extra configuration.</li><li><strong>VRAM:</strong> 4GB (Minimum for basic generation).</li><li><strong>Storage:</strong> 20GB+ (Significant space needed for models and LoRAs).</li><li><strong>RAM:</strong> 16GB.</li></ul>

 You could build a computer to match these requirements for under $1000.
-However, as we’ll see in the benchmarks, that entry-level hardware won't get you very far when working with modern models.
+However, as we’ll see in the benchmarks, entry-level hardware won't get you very far.

 Picking the Right Stable Diffusion Model

 Picking the right model has a massive impact on the end result.
 But, how do you choose the right one?
-AI is evolving constantly, so any manual out there is probably outdated.
+AI evolves constantly, so any manual or guide you find is probably outdated.

-Still there are some common sense strategies to pick the right model:
+Luckily, there are common-sense strategies to pick the right model:

 How to Run Stable Diffusion in the Cloud